SaturdaySans/SaturdaySans/README.md

 # 💫 About Me:
-A J1 student studying in Singapore, currently interested in server infrastructure & devops!
-Experimenting with a ubuntu server~
+A J1 student studying in Singapore, currently interested in server infrastructure & devops.
+Experimenting with an ubuntu server as a hobbyist!

 Planning to learn (In terms of Priority):
 - Gitlab & CICD pipelines